 have to demonstrate a previous pattern of activity, while

-a WG must meet the RC conditions other than geographical
+a WG must have the initial support of 25 or more regular individual ISA members in good standing, and meet the RC conditions other than geographical

 diversity and length of collective scientific activity.

 A TG may be proposed where there is no RC or WG, and may

 later apply for upgrading to WG.
 A WG may apply for upgrading

 to RC status when it meets the conditions for the formation

 of a RC, and a TG may apply for upgrading to WG when it